sourcegraph/sourcegraph-public-snapshot/docker-images/syntax-highlighter/crates/scip-syntax/docs/locals-query-dsl.md

 ## Scopes

 Scopes are specified by labeling a capture as a `@scope[.kind]`.
-The optional scope kind can be used to hoist definitions to scopes of that kind.
+The optional scope kind can be used to [hoist][hoisting] definitions to scopes of that kind.
 There is an implicit top-level scope that is of kind `"global"`

 ### Examples